 KATNISS: “In really bad times, the hungriest would gather at his door at nightfall, vying for the chance to earn a few coins to feed their families by selling their bodies.
 Had I been older when my father died, I might have been among them.
 Instead I learned to hunt.”

 Slytherins keep much more of themselves in reserve, and don’t feel shame in self-promotion.
 That makes them both great savers and high earners.
 We’re also highly adaptable, which is more important than ever in our fickle global economy.

 Seriously, you need a Slytherin

 The beauty of the Hogwarts House sorting system is that teamwork really does make the dream work.
 My immediate circle of friends is repping every kinda color scarf.
 My lil’ bro is a total Gryffindor, and he inspires the shit out of me.
-My co-Bitch business partner is a Ravenclaw, and our skills are incredibly complimentary.
+Piggy, my co-Bitch business partner, is a Ravenclaw, and our skills are incredibly complimentary.
 My husband is a Hufflepuff and he’s perfect and if you say anything dismissive about Puffs I will break your fingers.

 But I’m worried because I think Slytherins are underrepresented in a lot of social groups.
-Maybe it has something to do with the whole killing tons of people/reign of terror thing.
+Maaaybe it has something to do with the whole killing tons of people/reign of terror thing.
 Maybe it’s because women are systemically discouraged from displaying ambition.
-Maybe it’s Michelle Visage’s whole “I hate green” thing.
+And maybe it’s Michelle Visage’s whole “I hate green” thing.
 IDK.
 So many theories!